orzechdev/go-game/README.md

 You can play here https://orzechdev.github.io/go-game or you can add app to the main screen of mobile phone and play also offline.

+Also you can download the app straight from Google Play store https://play.google.com/store/apps/details?id=com.orzechdev.gogame.

 ![User interface 1](readme-files/app-ui-screen-1.png) ![User interface 2](readme-files/app-ui-screen-2.png)

 ## Used technologies